Miltonly/Streets/420 Hincks Drive

 What's the rental market like on 420 Hincks Drive?

-Rental activity is steady, with most leases being unfurnished 12-month terms.
-Two-bedroom units rent around $1,850, three-bedrooms around $2,900, and four-bedrooms around $3,700.
-Days on market range from two weeks to two months.
+Rental activity is steady, with most units unfurnished and leased for 12-month terms.
+Two-bedroom units rent around $1,850, three-bedrooms around $2,900, and four-bedrooms around $3,650.

 Who is 420 Hincks Drive a good fit for?